What is the wait list and how is it used?

 How does the wait list process work?

 The wait list will remain active until the start of classes.
 Over the summer, we will monitor the status of the members of the class.
-If an admitted student withdraws from the class or decides to decline their admission offer, we will decide whether to offer that vacancy to someone on the wait list.
-We do not extend offers after classes begin.
+If an admitted student withdraws from the class or decides to decline their admission offer during the summer, we will decide whether to offer that vacancy to someone on the wait list.

 What are my chances of being admitted?